elileinkram/_feedstack_web/README.md

 We use these classes to calculate a ranking for the post so that it knows how high it should show in the feed.

 The calculation is to be performed inside the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.
-It takes the 3 classes as input, and returns a number as output.
+The 3 classes enter as input, and the function a number as output.
 That number becomes the ranking of the post.

 The code must be written with the same boilerplate as the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.
 Else, it will not work.